I have decided to release an early draft of this document so that others may provide feedback. Please let me know what you think.

 The main reason a user may be presented with a different flow through the application is the input data that is used.
 Each test case will be executed with a large amount of input data.
 Defining data requirements is a critical part of planning for a performance test, and is the most common area to get wrong on a first attempt.
 It is very easy to forget that certain inputs will present the user with different options.

 The other important data issues to identify are any data dependencies and any potential problems with concurrency.
 Is it important that data is used in some business functions before they are used in others?
 And, will data modified by virtual users cause other virtual users to fail when they try to use the same data?
 The test tool can partition the data used by each virtual user if these requirements can be identified.
 It can be difficult for a performance tester to debug test script failures with little knowledge of the application, especially if the failures only occur when multiple virtual users are running at once.

 While a functional test case will be run once from start to finish, a performance test case will be run many times (iterated) by the same virtual user in a single scenario.
 Information on how the test steps will be iterated should be included in the test case.
 For example, if a test case involves a user logging in and performing a search, and the entire test case is iterated by the virtual user; then a test scenario may be generating too many logins if the real users generally stay logged into the application.
-[Is there a way to break up this sentence?]
 A more realistic test case may have the virtual user log in once and then keep doing the same action for as long as the virtual user is run.